danielpetisme-bib/PI-Web-API-Client-Java-Android/docs/api/StreamSetApi.md

 # **getChannel**
-> getChannel(String webId, String categoryName, Boolean includeInitialValues, String nameFilter, Boolean searchFullHierarchy, Boolean showExcluded, Boolean showHidden, String templateName)
+> getChannel(String webId, String categoryName, Integer heartbeatRate, Boolean includeInitialValues, String nameFilter, Boolean searchFullHierarchy, Boolean showExcluded, Boolean showHidden, String templateName, String webIdType)

 Opens a channel that will send messages about any value changes for the attributes of an Element, Event Frame, or Attribute.